BP-Live/.github/Pitch.md

 ### Feasability - data sourcing

 We use the Google Maps API to display the map to the user which is dynamically updated in time, however about the property occupancy and the points of interest we only have static data, and only for the 8th district and Budapest respectively.
 To make our service applicable in any city, we will have to work together with the local governments to get access to these datasets.

+Our web app is optimized for mobile, therefore we encourage you to try it out on the link above.
+Thanks for your attention!